 Strategic planning provides tools “for making resource allocation decisions among core business functions, and investments in expanding and/or diversifying business functions in a way that positions the utility to increase value to customers/shareholders.”
 [AwwaRF 2003]

-From FY2005 through FY2008, and In accordance with the City and County of San Francisco Charter, Article VIIIB: Sec 8b.123.
+From FY2005 through FY2008, and in accordance with the City and County of San Francisco Charter, Article VIIIB: Sec 8b.123.
 (A) (3), SFPUC engaged in extensive stakeholder involvement to develop our sustainability plan as the core of our strategic planning.
-In 2007, we released our FY2005-2006 Baseline Assessment on performance, followed by the release in 2008 of our Sustainability Plan and Program, with its focus on strategies toward long term sustainability organization-wide.
-In 2011, SFPUC integrated and consolidated a separate strategic effort into our sustainability framework, thus consolidating our SSP system as the organization-wide anchor for planning, evaluating and reporting our annual triple bottom line performance.
+In 2007, we released the FY2005-2006 Baseline Assessment of our performance, followed by the release of our Sustainability Plan and Program in 2008, with its focus on strategies toward long term sustainability organization-wide.
+In 2011, SFPUC integrated and consolidated a separate strategic effort into our sustainability framework, thus consolidating our SSP system for SFPUC-wide planning, evaluation and reporting on our annual triple bottom line performance.

 What is sustainability?

 The common meaning of sustainability is the capability to maintain.
 In the more specific context of sustainable development, however, sustainability is defined as “the goal of meeting present needs without compromising the ability of future generations to meet their needs."
 1 Known as the Brundtland definition, it has been adopted internationally to address inequities in development.
-It posits a shared international goal that challenges nations, and private and public sector organizations to plan for the longer term while taking into account economic, environmental and social impacts, capital and resources.
+It posits a shared international goal that challenges nations and private and public sector organizations to plan for the longer term by accounting for economic, environmental and social capital, impacts and resources, risks and opportunities.

 The initial challenge for the SFPUC was to translate this international goal into an effective SFPUC-wide and strategic management system.
 We looked to others who were developing sustainability plans and programs using international and industry sector reporting and performance standards and guidelines.
-As SFPUC did, most aligned their reporting in accord with the guidance and standards of the Global Reporting Initiative (GRI) which has become the international standard for sustainability valuation and reporting.
-For utilities, the American Water Works Association (AWWA) has followed GRI’s lead; in 2007, the American Water Works Association Research Foundation (AwwaRF) issued a report on triple bottom line management and reporting for utilities, defining the triple bottom line as “…the systematic management, performance improvement and public disclosure in environmental, social and economic dimensions at local, regional and global scales”.
+As we did, most aligned their reporting in accord with the guidance and standards of the Global Reporting Initiative (GRI), which has become the international standard for sustainability valuation and reporting.
+For utilities, the American Water Works Association (AWWA) has followed GRI’s lead.
+In 2007, the American Water Works Association Research Foundation (AwwaRF) issued a report on triple bottom line management and reporting for utilities, defining the triple bottom line as “…the systematic management, performance improvement and public disclosure in environmental, social and economic dimensions at local, regional and global scales”.

-SFPUC’s approach in undertaking this challenge remains anchored in the GRI guidelines, draws on the work of others, then innovates and customizes: 2
+SFPUC’s approach in undertaking this challenge remains anchored in the GRI guidelines, draws on the work of others, then innovates and customizes as follows: 2

-- as the first triple-enterprise utility in the country to develop a sustainability framework incorporating all three components of the triple bottom line
+- SFPUC is the first triple-enterprise utility in the country to develop a sustainability framework incorporating all three components of the triple bottom line

-- by prioritizing risk associated with those issues most material to SFPUC as identified by both internal and external stakeholders
+- We prioritize risk associated with those issues most material to SFPUC as identified by internal and external stakeholders

-- then implementing that framework as core to our strategic planning, management and performance evaluation and reporting
+- We implement that framework as core to our strategic planning, management and performance evaluation and reporting

 How does SFPUC’s strategic sustainability planning and reporting benefit the SFPUC, our services and stakeholders?